 The default value is UTC.
-Note that the time Scale for time axes is encoded in the CTYPE family of keywords; if these are absent or have the value TIME, it defaults to the value of TIMESYS; if that is absent, too, the time scale is UTC.
-See also the notes relating to these keywords in Sections 5 and 5.3.
+Note that the time scale for time axes is encoded in the CTYPE family of keywords; if these are absent or have the value TIME, it defaults to the value of TIMESYS; if that is absent, too, the time scale is UTC.
+See also the notes relating to these keywords in Sections 5 and 5.3, and their use for time-related axes in Section 5.5.